 Moreover, these seeds contain significant amounts of antioxidants in the form of phytochemicals (1), (2).

 Studies prove that these elements may combat gastric, breast, lung, and colorectal cancers (1).

 Go through the next section to know what pumpkin seeds do to your body.
-You can also find suitable scientific evidence for these benefits.
+You can also find suitable scientific evidence for pumpkin seeds benefits.

 How Do Pumpkin Seeds Benefit Your Health?

-Pumpkin seeds have antioxidant, anti-inflammatory, antimicrobial, anti-arthritic, and antidiabetic properties.
+Pumpkin seeds have antioxidant, anti-inflammatory, antimicrobial, anti-arthritici XA property or a specific drug type that helps relieve arthritic symptoms of the bone and cartilage, like swelling, pain, and stiffness. , and antidiabetic properties.
 Extensive research also linked the consumption of these seeds to lower the risk of cancer and UTIs.